glycerine/spin_paxos/README.md

 Raft requires that action on recovery.
-That first commit in the same term is a critical piece, that and the leader rules that forbid some less up to date logs from ever becoming leader.
+That first commit in the same term is a critical piece, that and the leader rules that forbid any less up to date logs from ever becoming leader.

 Update: Also, despite what I wrote below